Blog 31- November 2024

 XK 120 Indicators

 In my February blog I talked about my intention to fit noticeable amber indicators to the ‘120 fixed head.
-In the end I selected a set of after market units, made up brackets and fitted them fore and aft.
+In the end I selected a set of after market units, made up brackets and fitted them fore and aft without mutilating the body.
 I think they look right enough.

 A problem with fitting power steering is that cutting the column has meant the indicator switch in the centre of the steering wheel doesn’t self correct and, become the stator tube is no longer anchored, rotates with the wheel.